tonetheman/js13k_2022/readme.md

     - goes back to instruction setup screen

 - MUST: garden implementation
+    - MAYBE THE GARDEN IS GOOD
+    - and the evil things are taking away from it
+    - instead of adding to it? i dunno
     - V1
         - garden is revealed at the bottom of the screen
         - like a progress bar that shrinks and grows